Inner Sanctum Mysteries

 (Hear it in Real Audio!)

-(Sound effect: A door with very squeaky hinges is slooooowly opened.
+(SFX: A door with very squeaky hinges is slooooowly opened.
 Organ begins to play.)

-Raymond: "Good evening friends of the Inner Sanctum.
+Host: "Good evening friends of the Inner Sanctum.
 This is Raymond, your host.
 I'm glad you came tonight, because we have a very special guest of horror with us.
 I'd like you meet the late Johnny Gravestone.
 The most celebrated member of the Inner Sanctum Ghost Society.
-He's the best haunter of the all.
+He's the best haunter of them all.
 Johnny's the tall figure in the white sheet wearing the blue ribbon.
 He's haunted everything from a palace to a telephone booth.
 And uh, if you're very nice to him, he'll be glad to consider giving your house the once over.
 Who knows?
 He might even haunt you?
 Ha-ha-ha-ha!"

 "Well, we're about to begin our story.
 Oh, I forgot to warn you about the Tremblins.
 They're those pesky, invisible cousins of the gremlins.
 They uh, saddle up to you, give quick little shoves, and give the false impression that you're trembling.
 If you're being troubled by a Tremblin, just grab him by his invisible little horns and stick him into the nearest pin cushion."